 2. Avoid the Priciest Stuff

 During my first few months as a pet owner, I purchased only the top-of-the-line (read that as “most expensive”) materials for my cats.
 You know, the organic, high-protein, touched-by-an-angel food that costs five times as much as the standard stuff.

-Don’t get me wrong — I think it’s important to know what's in the food that you’re buying.
-However, a lot of this stuff can be absurd.
+Don’t get me wrong — I think it’s important to know what’s in the food that you’re buying.
+However, this stuff can be absurd.

-You don’t have to pay that much for quality cat care.
+You don’t need to pay that much for quality cat care.
 Although I don’t regret the Brita filter system I got for my kittens (mostly because it’s pink, holds enough water to last for a week, and is absolutely adorable), the food that I was buying was unnecessarily expensive.
-I didn’t need anything that fancy.
+They don’t need anything that fancy.

 So I did some research and found a pet food company that sat right in the middle of the spectrum.
-It has organic ingredients that make me satisfied that my cats aren’t eating the McDonalds of pet food, but it comes without the hefty price tag that comes with a Gwyneth Paltrow-approved recipe.
+It has organic ingredients that make me satisfied that my cats aren’t eating the fast food equivalent of pet food, but it comes without the hefty price tag that comes with a Gwyneth Paltrow–approved recipe.